-Anti-icing is a precautionary procedure that provides protection against contamination on aircraft critical surfaces during active weather events.
+Anti-icing is a precautionary procedure that provides protection against snow, ice or frost on aircraft critical surfaces during winter weather.

 Toronto Pearson International Airport, Canada's busiest airport, is an industry leader in snow removal and deicing efficiency.

 At an airport the size of Toronto Pearson, snow removal involves a large team of people and vehicles.
 Toronto Pearson has an established plan, including an inspection process done after snow clearing teams provide condition reports on cleared surfaces.